Cole Sprouse Has Apologized For Makeup Shaming Comments He Made As A Kid

 When asked what kind of girl he looked for, Sprouse gave a very polarizing response.

-“I like a girl who is down-to-earth and doesn’t get worked up over anything–not the kind of girl who is so worried about how she looks that he was to put on pounds of makeup,” he told the publication.
+“I like a girl who is down-to-earth and doesn’t get worked up over anything — not the kind of girl who is so worried about how she looks that he was to put on pounds of makeup,” he told the publication.

 It’s not exactly a controversial comment and might actually be seen as tame compared to things other stars have said, but it would definitely rub some people the wrong way.

 Cole Sprouse has seen the error of his ways, and now he wants to make amends.
-In a hilarious Tweet posted to his official Twitter account, Cole Sprouse has finally addressed and apologized for the makeup shaming comments.
+In a hilarious tweet posted to his official Twitter account, Cole Sprouse has finally addressed and apologized for the makeup shaming comments.

 Do you ever stay up tormented by something you said a long time ago?
 Lol yeah me neither I was just asking #LookLikeALittleDutchGirl #Round pic.twitter.com/Fc0Y67GEP6